lul29/Phys212/potential-and-field.md

 <span slot="message">Section 26.1-26.3</span>
 </stop-note>

-The first part of Chap 6 is theoretical about the connections between potential and electric field.
+The first part of Chap 6 is more theoretical about the connections between potential and electric field.

 Essentially the electric field is the derivative over space of the potential while the potential is the integral of the electric field: Relations 26.3 and 26.9.

-Since the electric field is a vector and potential is a scalar, the relationship are actually a line integral of E yields V while the gradient of V yields E. As the book states, we will mostly do this graphically.
+Since the electric field is a vector and potential is a scalar, the relationships are actually a line integral of E yields V while the gradient of V yields E. As the book states, we will mostly do this graphically.

 * remember that you decide where the zero of potential is.
 For a point charge, choose the zero to be at infinity.
 * there is a minus sign in both expressions.